marinaionel/get-trailer/README.md

 # get-trailer
 get-trailer azure function  #nodejs #axios

+This project retrieves the id of a video based on a search string from the YouTube API.

 ## How to run locally
 1. Clone the repository
 2. Open in Visual Studio Code